Battlezone (1980 video game): Cabinet

 Battlezone is housed in an upright full-sized arcade cabinet with a "periscope" viewfinder.
-The viewfinder limited the player's view so that the display appeared to be naturally limited to that of the scope.
+The viewfinder restricted the player's view so that the display appeared to be naturally limited to resemble a scope.
 The game action can also be viewed from the sides of the viewfinder for spectators to watch.
 The game's periscope viewfinder is similar to earlier submarine shooting arcade games, notably Midway's arcade video game Sea Wolf (1976) and Sega's electro-mechanical game Periscope (1966).
 A later version of the cabinet removed the periscope and raised the monitor to a more normal position to improve visibility to non-players and improve ergonomics for players who could not reach the periscope.
 A smaller, "cabaret" version of the cabinet has the screen angled upwards and no periscope.

-The large controller handles were adapted from earlier gear-shift controllers used on racing games, modified with a new stick shape with internal ribs to make them stronger and adding rubber centering bellows.
+The large controller handles were adapted from earlier gear-shift controllers used on racing games, modified with a new stick shape that has internal ribs to make them stronger and adding rubber centering bellows.
 The right stick has a raised and LED illuminated fire button on top, and the controls were completed with a similar LED illuminated start button on the cabinet.
 There were two speakers, one each above and below the 19-inch monitor.